The verdict

 What AI consistently says

-- +Unbeatable price-to-performance ratio for active ingredients
+- +Unprecedented low cost for highly effective active ingredients

 What AI doesn't mention